-As one of triplets, born three months early, I have been involved in research since the day I was born.
-I took part in a clinical trial for the drug, surfactant, designed to help develop the lungs of premature babies.
+I have been involved in research since the day I was born.
+As one of triplets, born three months early, I took part in a clinical trial for the drug, surfactant, designed to help develop the lungs of premature babies.
+I am alive today thanks to biomedical research and I believe that biomedical research impacts all of our lives.

-Since then, I have been fascinated by what makes us human and I vividly remember learning about genetics at school and thinking it was really cool that we are all composed of tiny molecules!
+I have always been fascinated by what makes us human and I vividly remember learning about genetics at school and thinking it was really cool that we are all composed of tiny molecules!
 Our genetic make-up not only makes us who we are but it is also involved in health and disease, this is where my interest in research began.

 My research fellowship (funded by the Welsh Government through Health and Care Research Wales) was focused on exploring computerised cognitive training (brain training) for people with Huntington’s disease in the patient clinic.

-I have a molecular background and completed my BSc Hons in Biochemistry before a PhD in Behavioural Neuroscience and Huntington’s disease.
+I have completed my undergraduate degree in Biochemistry before a PhD in Behavioural Neuroscience and Huntington’s disease.
 It is really important to me that my research has a strong translational element and that it will impact real people and families.
 I am also interested in the implications that my work has for other diseases and disorders of the brain as well as the ethical, moral and societal questions that it raises.

 Health and Care Research Wales Fellow (October 2016 – August 2019)